 If you’ve got heavier drinkers, then consider calculating more than one drink per person, per hour.
 Likewise, if you’ve got a lot of light drinkers, calculate less.
 Unfortunately it’s like predicting the weather – we can use information at hand to have the best guess, but it all comes down to what happens on the day.
 If your wedding venue is experienced in BYO weddings, they might be able to give you a good guideline also.
 Chances are, they’ll require you to supply a certain amount of non-alcoholic drinks and low-alcohol options, so you’ll need to have a conversation with them and/or your duty manager about their requirements and responsibilities.

-Southern Bride subscribers have access to a free Wedding Alcohol Planner – to help you estimate how many bottles of beer, wine (still and sparkling) and spirits (if applicable) to purchase.
+Over time we’ve developed a Wedding Alcohol Calculator – to help you estimate how many bottles of beer, wine (still and sparkling) and spirits (if applicable) to purchase.
 This calculator gives you a ballpark figure based on the number of guests, length of reception and whether you are doing beer & wine only or beer, wine & spirits.
-If you’re not a subscriber, you can subscribe below and download the file instantly.

 If you are not having a BYO wedding, this tool is still helpful – you can use it to figure out a rough idea of what your guests might drink, then from there you can multiply out each item by how much you’re being charged.
 This will give you a ballpark figure for your wedding budget.